Ali-Mikael/Pen-testing/h6-shells.md

 **Explained**
 - `LHOST`: Same IP as in the payload (attackers IP)
 - `LPORT`: Port to listen to, same as in the payload
-- `payload`: Match it with the one we created the payload with
+- `payload`: I feel like this one speaks for itself

 Now that the listener is running we can execute the payload on the victims machine to get a reverse shell.